Rantaplanb/question-answering-evaluation/README.md

 # Question Answering Evaluation

 ## Overview
 The main purpose of this project is to be able to **automatically evaluate Question Answering capabilities of a (multilingual) QnA approach, which uses Machine Translation and BERT**.
 Currently, question answering in Greek is supported, but the same approach can be utilized for any language.
-Detailed information about the introduced QnA approach and the comparative evaluation can be found in the respective paper, found **here**.
+Detailed information about the introduced QnA approach and the comparative evaluation can be found in the respective paper.

 The evaluation is comprised of 4 steps that form a pipeline:
 1. **Question answering** using the proposed approach (Machine Translation and BERT).